CQCL/pytket-docs/manual/manual_circuit.rst

     # Assume all qubits initialised to |0> here
     print("Statevector =", multi_circ.get_statevector())  # amplitudes of |+> approx 0.707...

-In addition to the general :py:class:`Multiplexor` pytket has several other type of Multiplexor box operations available.
+In addition to the general :py:class:`Multiplexor` pytket has several other type of multiplexor box operations available.

 ======================================= =================================================
 Multiplexor                             Description